Zinc Oxide: Mineral Sunscreen Research

 Maximum SPF Limitations (2008)

 Comparative research has established that zinc oxide reaches a maximum SPF of 10 when used at the highest permitted concentration of 25%.
 This limitation is consistent across all commercial forms of zinc oxide tested, regardless of particle size or coating.
 While this SPF value is lower than titanium dioxide, zinc oxide compensates with superior broad-spectrum coverage, particularly in the UVA range.
+The two are often combined for higher-SPF broad-spectrum formulas.

 Reference: Mineral filters in sunscreen products--comparison of the efficacy of zinc oxide and titanium dioxide by in vitro method, 2008